 We spent a lot of time in the spa area, especially in its indoor and outdoor spa bath.
 The spa also has many different saunas and steam baths.
 There were not that many guests when we visited the hotel on a Sunday evening in May, and we enjoyed the peacefulness and the great views of the sea from the outdoor jacuzzi.
 It is worth mentioning that Støtvig Hotel doesn’t offer spa treatments.

 The area around the hotel has several trails to explore, and we highly recommend going for a walk along the seaside in charming Larkollen.
 If you prefer an indoor workout instead, there is a small but well-equipped fitness room at the hotel.

 Excellent Sunday brunch in Restaurant 801 Oslofjord

 We also recommend visiting the hotel on Sundays for brunch in Restaurant 801 Oslofjord.
-The restaurant has an extensive and excellent selection that should cater to all tastes.
+The restaurant has an extensive and excellent buffet that should cater to all tastes.
 The price might be a bit on the high side but is well justified given the quality of the food and the fact that dessert and coffee are included.
 Although the restaurant was fully booked, the staff were attentive.

 One of Norway’s best hotel breakfasts

 The breakfast is served in the same restaurant as the brunch and is equally, if not even more, impressive.
 Here you will find homemade specialties such as oven baked salmon, pies, and meatballs made of liver (much tastier than they sound!), as well as classic items such as eggs, bacon, and smoked salmon.
 Should you desire a sweet finish to your breakfast, there is plenty to choose from.
 Støtvig Hotel offers quality apple juice from a local provider, tasty energy shots, and a do-it-yourself orange juicer.
 We think this is one of the best breakfasts we have experienced in Norway!

 A warm recommendation

 You can often find great deals if you plan to stay from a Sunday to a Monday, or during the Norwegian summer holidays.